-Crefovi international clients are mainly involved in contemporary art, either as collectors, art galleries, museums or art foundations.
+Crefovi’s international clients are mainly involved in contemporary art and antics, either as collectors, art galleries, museums or art foundations.
 Their legal needs, met by London art law firm Crefovi, range from tax issues raised by corporations’ investments in art works, to the execution of wills with a large proportion of art works to be distributed to heirs.

 Crefovi is also an active and dedicated collector of contemporary art, maintaining and managing a corporate collection in England and France.

 Moreover, Crefovi has industry teams, built by experienced lawyers with a wide range of practice and geographic backgrounds.
 These industry teams apply their extensive industry expertise to best serve clients’ business needs.
 One of the industry teams is the ‟Art law” department, which curates this art law blog below for you.

 Annabelle Gauberti, founding and managing partner of London art law firm Crefovi, is also the president of the International association of lawyers for creative industries (ialci).
 This association is instrumental in providing very high quality seminars, webinars & brainstorming sessions on legal & business issues to which the creative industries are confronted.